‘Deregister old diesel vehicles’

 The National Green Tribunal (NGT), too, had pulled up the Delhi government in addition to other States over the issue.

-The official also said that the traffic police had identified 21 sites across the city where these vehicles will be kept after impounding.
-As per the green court’s order, the city administration has to deregister diesel vehicles which are older than 10 years, while directing the authority to phase out vehicles first which are older than 15 years.
+The official added that the traffic police had identified 21 sites across the city where these vehicles will be kept after impounding.
+As per the NGT order, the administration has to deregister diesel vehicles older than 10 years, while directing the authority to phase out vehicles first which are older than 15 years.